ajv95/floatingplasticdebrisdetection/README.md

 The adapted notebook with guidelines, steps to follow and needed files can be found in the folder 'object detection'.

 ![image](https://user-images.githubusercontent.com/85031780/120117964-4a3e9980-c190-11eb-906b-0631b72fd441.png)

+## Model weights for Image Classification and Object Detection

+The model weights for image classification and object detection can be downloaded via the following link:

+The model weights for image classification can be used to replicate the confusion matrices and to get the statistics.
+For object detection the weights can be used to get predictions for unseen or test images, continue the training process or to get the s and to get the statistics